cap-js/graphql/README.md

 A GraphQL protocol adapter for [SAP Cloud Application Programming Model](https://cap.cloud.sap) Node.js.
 This adapter generically generates a GraphQL schema for the models of an application and serves an endpoint that allows you to query your services using the GraphQL query language.

 _**WARNING:** This package is in an early general availability state.
-This means that it is general available, with stable APIs unless otherwise indicated, and you can use it for production.
+This means that it is generally available, with stable APIs unless otherwise indicated, and you can use it for production.
 However, please note the [current limitations](#limitations) listed below._

 ## Requirements and Setup